marudy/web-pro/tools/npm/npm-guide.md

 ### Where can i get the Node packages from?

 Users open source and publish their packages in [npm Registry](https://www.npmjs.com/search).

-Since these packages are open and free, developers usually check README, stats and stars of each package in [GitHub](https://www.github.com) in order to decide how useful is a library before using it.
+Since these packages are open and free, developers usually check Stats at the right of the web page of npm Registry, for example [reqlog](https://www.npmjs.com/package/reqlog).
+There is displayed the number of installments along with the GitHub link which provides the stars and README of each package in order to decide how useful is a library before using it.

 ### Installing npm